yourbasic/func/README.md

 ### Tensor product

-Operators on virtual graphs are typically more complicated, but they can be defined using the very same pattern.
+Operators on virtual graphs are typically more complicated to implement, but they can be defined using the very same pattern.
 Here is an example from the implementation of a function that computes the **tensor product** of two graphs.